behnazkhoshnood/Nonogram-puzzle/README.md

     - The website consist of 3 pages named: Rules , Nanogram and Ranking.
 Each page has three sections.

     - The content of the header and footer sections are the same in all the pages.
-The Header section consists of the navbar menu for navigation through the website and the footer section consists of Contact button, More games and social media links.
+The Header section consists of the navbar menu for navigation through the website and the footer section consists of the Contact button, More games, and social media links.

   - #### Second section:

     - **Rules and Nanogram pages**

-     - In these pages there is 2 buttons to switch between clicking on colored or gray aquares on top of the page.
+     -On top of these pages, there are 2 buttons to switch between clicking on colored or gray squares.
 A header that shows the remaining lives of the player is also added under the nanogram puzzle.

     - **Rules page**

-     - This section consist of a turtorial nanogram with lots of guide notes to show how the game works.
+     - This section consists of a tutorial nanogram with lots of guidance notes to show how the game works.

-     - In this page there is also a hint button that can be used for more guidenss throughout the game.
+     - On this page, there is also a hint button, under the nanogram, that can be used for more guidance throughout the game.

     - **Nanogram page**

-    - This page consist of the main nanogram puzzle.
+    - This page consists of the main nanogram puzzle.

    - **Ranking page**

-     - This section consists of a table of the name of the players, their rank and their location and a google map under that, which shows the location of top players on the map.
+     - This section consists of a table of the name of the players, their rank and their location, and a google map under that, which shows the location of top players on the map.

 ### Wireframes

-  - Wireframes are created using balsamiq.
+  - Wireframes are created using Balsamiq.

   - Link to the wireframes is available under wireframes.